krullmizter/dog-breed-id-fastai/README.md

 **The conda dependencies (environment.yaml) are different from the pip (requirements.txt)!**:

+You need to be located in the directory of the `environment.yaml` to do this:
 `conda env create -f environment.yaml`

 You can also create a new conda environment using the GUI called Anaconda navigator.
 You can then import the `environment.yaml` file into your Anaconda navigator.